 “But anything shy of that is fair game?” he asked, his focus following the movement of his thumb across my mouth.

-I forced myself to think past the warmth spreading through me, unsure if it was from his touch, or the alcohol.
+I forced myself to think past the warmth spreading through me, unsure if it was from his touch or the alcohol.
 “Are you trying to divert me?
-Fill my mind with desire so that in my distraction I agree to let you do terrible things that might use innocent people as cannon fodder?”
+Fill my mind with desire so that in my distracted state, I agree to let you do terrible things that might make innocent people into cannon fodder?”

-His gaze rose back to my own, his expression unrepentant.
+His gaze rose back to my own, expression unrepentant.
 “Is it working?”

 Henry chuckled from behind me.

-I pulled my chin free from my husband’s grip to turn toward the larger man.
-“Does he attempt this sort of coercion with you?”
+I pulled my chin free and turned toward the larger man.
+“Does he attempt this sort of shameless coercion with you?”

 “All the time,” Henry answered.